pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/array-sort-percentiles.md

  * __Comparison With Classic Sorting Algorithms.__ Despite being more optimal than unwinding and re-grouping arrays to bring them back into the same documents, the sorting code will be slow compared with commonly recognised computer science [sorting algorithms](https://en.wikipedia.org/wiki/Sorting_algorithm).
 This situation is due to the limitations of the aggregation domain language compared with a general-purpose programming language.
 The performance difference will be negligible for arrays with a small number of elements (probably up to a few tens of members).
 For larger arrays containing hundreds of members or more, the degradation in performance is likely to be more profound.

- * __Why Isn’t There A Native “$sortArray” Expression?.__ As you've seen, the composite set of expressions you must generate to perform an inline sort operation on an array is complex, in addition to being computationally suboptimal.
+ * __Why Isn’t There A Native "$sortArray" Expression?.__ As you've seen, the composite set of expressions you must generate to perform an inline sort operation on an array is complex, in addition to being computationally suboptimal.
 If you are writing aggregations using JavaScript for the MongoDB Shell, you can copy the function provided in this chapter.
 However, in most "production" situations, you will be using a different programming language.
 Consequently, you would first need to port the example macro function to your chosen programming language.
 Ideally, the Aggregation Framework would provide a native and optimised array operator expression for this (e.g.  called `$sortArray`), and this operator would take optional parameters to:

      1. Indicate whether the ordering should be ascending or descending (defaulting to ascending)
      2. Name a field (or fields) in each array element to sort by, rather than the default of sorting by each array element "as a whole"